 Pre-requisite: students need to have demonstrated competence in Mathematics up to and including at least Stage 5.1 by the end of Year 10.
-Cost: Nil

 The Mathematics Standard Courses are focused on enabling students to use mathematics effectively, efficiently and critically to make informed decisions in their daily lives.
+It is aimed to provide a basis for students who plan to move into a wide range of further education options, such as trades, nursing, management and hospitality.
 They provide students with the opportunities to develop an understanding of, and competence in, further aspects of mathematics through a large variety of real-world applications for a range of concurrent Year 12 subjects.